Information for term Teach in Spain Short Term

 CIEE participants have paid vacation days during Holy Week, which is the week before Easter.
 Official provincial calendars are available in September.

 CIEE teachers are placed at schools participating in an ongoing bilingual initiative led by the Spanish government, including elementary, middle, and high schools.
-The majority of schools are in suburban and rural areas outside the city centers.
-Andalucía is a large region and many placements will be in small towns far from any city center but this offers an excellent opportunity for deeper cultural immersion.
+Most schools are in suburban and rural areas outside the city centers.
+In the region of Madrid, it is possible to live in the city center and commute to your school if you are placed in a small town or suburb.
 Location and age-group preferences are considered by CIEE, but we are not able to guarantee specific placement preferences.

-You will lead conversational activities in English for 12 hours each week.
-Most language assistants have either Monday or Friday off so they can travel during three-day weekends.
-You will be encouraged to participate in other activities at your school, such as music, theater, sporting events, English language clubs, and more.
+You will lead conversational activities in English and give presentations on your home culture.
+You may also participate in other activities, such as music, theater, sporting events, English language clubs, and more.
 In addition to your classroom hours, you may be required to spend a few hours attending planning or professional development sessions each week.
-You’ll still have ample time to take part in activities that further enrich your experience like finding an internship with a local business, volunteering for a local charity, or teaching private English lessons.
+You’ll still have ample time to take part in activities that further enrich your experience, such as finding an internship with a local business, volunteering for a local charity, or teaching private English lessons.

 QualificationsClick to Open